ivuorinen/starred/README.md

 - [practical-tutorials/project-based-learning](https://github.com/practical-tutorials/project-based-learning) - Curated list of project-based tutorials
 - [pre-commit/pre-commit](https://github.com/pre-commit/pre-commit) - A framework for managing and maintaining multi-language pre-commit hooks.
 - [pre-commit/pre-commit-hooks](https://github.com/pre-commit/pre-commit-hooks) - Some out-of-the-box hooks for pre-commit
 - [prowler-cloud/prowler](https://github.com/prowler-cloud/prowler) - Prowler is the world’s most widely used open-source cloud security platform that automates security and compliance across any cloud environment.
+Connect your agents now and build on the Agentic Cloud Defender.
 - [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs
 - [pycontribs/mk](https://github.com/pycontribs/mk) - mk ease contributing to any open source repository by exposing most common actions you can run.
 Inspired by make, tox and other cool tools!
 - [pypa/gh-action-pip-audit](https://github.com/pypa/gh-action-pip-audit) - A GitHub Action for pip-audit